VJOA1863/SQL_Retail_Sales_P1/README.md

 ~~~

 **Business Insight:**
-Supports staffing optimization, operating-hour decisions, and time-based promotions.
+The majority of orders occur during the evening, indicating that customer purchasing activity peaks after working hours.
+This insight can inform staffing schedules, system capacity planning, and time-based marketing campaigns.

 ---

 ## Key Takeaways

-- Sales performance varies significantly by category and time period
+- Electronics and Clothing are the primary revenue drivers
+- Customer demographics vary by category, supporting targeted marketing strategies
 - A small group of customers contributes a large share of total revenue
-- Seasonal and time-of-day trends offer operational optimization opportunities
-- Demographic insights can improve targeting and marketing efficiency
+- Sales activity peaks during evenings and seasonal high-demand months

 ---

 ## Conclusion

-This project demonstrates how SQL can be applied to retail transaction data to generate **business-relevant insights**.
+This project demonstrates how SQL can be applied to real-world retail data to generate **business-relevant insights**.
-The workflow reflects practical analyst techniques, combining data validation, aggregations, window functions, and clear interpretation of results.
+The workflow reflects practical analyst techniques, combining data validation, aggregation logic, window functions, and actionable interpretation of results.

 ---